lockedinspace/letme/README.md

 This achieves a lightweight, integrity-driven, fast and non-intrusive toolkit that only reads from a DynamoDB database, authenticates the user (_if MFA is enabled and AWS authorizes the assume role request_) and adds the successful credentials into (``$HOME/.aws/credentials`` and ``$HOME/.aws/config``).

-Later on, you can append the  ``--profile example1`` to your AWS cli operations and call resources from within example1's AWS account.
+Later on, you can append the  ``--profile example1`` to your AWS CLI operations and call resources from within example1's AWS account.
 ## What it is not
 This software is not intended for:

 - Securing your AWS files, letme just reads and writes to them.
 You are responsable to prevent unauthorized access to those files.
-- Securing the AWS side (_requiring MFA in your trust relationships, using a role with the least amount of privileges, etc._)
+- Securing your AWS infrastructure (_requiring MFA in your trust relationships, using a role with fine-grained permissions, etc._)

 ## Setting up letme